CS-433/ml-project-2-chopin-deux/README.md

 - After generating surfaces with dMaSIF, we checked how many were succesfully retrieved, see `/scripts/data_comparison_prep/pdb_id_check.py`.
 It saves a list of pdb_ids for which no surfaces were generated.

 - The `/scripts/masif_plugin/` folder contains scripts to visualise protein surfaces generated using the MaSIF framework in PyMol.
 Most of  these scripts are from the original MaSIF publication (Gainza et al., 2020).
 The `/scripts/masif_plugin/dmasif_pymol.py` script is written by Arne Schneuing and allows for visualization of our surfaces.

+## Helpers and other auxiliary files

+- The `scripts/data_comparison_prep/get_aa_helper.py` contains helper functions that are then used in `scripts/data_comparison_prep/get_specific_aa.py` to obtain training and testing dataset for comparison with RosettaSurf.
+- The `scripts/data_comparison_prep/get_aa_loader.py` is used to load, sort, and pre-clean the dataframe containing Pdbs used in Rosetta and the data points containing surfaces' features by removing the unnecessary columns.
+- The `scripts/data_comparison_prep/get_pdb_set.py` is used as a code verification method to ensure that dMaSIF loads the exact same dataset as dataset used in RosettaSurf (the benchmark).